dwavesystems/dwave-ocean-sdk/docs/examples/scheduling.rst

 Constrained Scheduling
 ======================

 This example solves a binary *constraint satisfaction problem* (:term:`CSP`).
 CSPs require that all a problem's variables be assigned values that result in the satisfying of all constraints.
 Here, the constraints are a company's policy for scheduling meetings:

 * Constraint 1: During business hours, all meetings must be attended in person at the office.
 * Constraint 2: During business hours, participation in meetings is mandatory.
 * Constraint 3: Outside business hours, meetings must be teleconferenced.
 * Constraint 4: Outside business hours, meetings must not exceed 30 minutes.

 Solving such a CSP means finding meetings that meet all the constraints.

 The purpose of this example is to help a new user to formulate a constraint satisfaction problem using Ocean tools and solve it on a D-Wave system.
 Other examples demonstrate more advanced steps that might be needed for complex problems.

 Example Requirements
 ====================

 To run the code in this example, the following is required.

 * The requisite information for problem submission through SAPI, as described in :ref:`sapi_access`.
-* Ocean tools :doc:`dwave-binarycsp </docs_binarycsp/sdk_index>`,
+* Ocean tools :doc:`dwave-system </docs_system/sdk_index>` and
-  :doc:`dwave-system </docs_system/sdk_index>`,
-  and :doc:`dimod </docs_dimod/sdk_index>`.
+  :doc:`dimod </docs_dimod/sdk_index>`.

 .. include:: hybrid_solver_service.rst
   :start-after: example-requirements-start-marker